jdgc5/RigobertoGorila/README.md

 Escape from Rigoberta is an interactive browser-based game where players face a colossal gorilla moving towards a character.
 The goal is to solve as many mathematical operations as possible before the gorilla reaches the character.

 ## Gameplay
 In this game, a massive gorilla slowly advances towards a character every 5 seconds.
 Players must solve mathematical operations presented on the screen before the gorilla reaches the character.
-Correct solutions earn points, while incorrect answers might affect the gameplay.
+Correct solutions earn points, while incorrect answers might affect the gameplay

 ## How to Play